-As stated above, the properties in RLA #31 were developed between 1967 and 1971 along the south side of E. 46th St. The land on which the buildings were constructed is generally flat, but rises behind the properties to the south and southwest to high ground along S. 83rd E. Ave. and E. 49th St. The properties to the south of the RLA along Memorial Blvd. and S. 83rd E. Ave. developed in the mid-1970s, and were largely commercial enterprises with asphalt parking lots that generated a considerable amount of runoff.
+As stated above, the properties in RLA #32 were developed between 1970 and 1982 along the south side of E. 46th Pl.
+The land on which the buildings were constructed is appears to be generally flat, but rises to the south and southwest to high ground along S. 51st St. The properties surrounding the RLA along Memorial Blvd. are primarily commercial enterprises with asphalt parking lots that generate a considerable amount of runoff.